 Here are the basic things to analyze before choosing technologies:

 - A platform for building an app

 Your project is unique, with specific business logic and requirements.
 So, when deciding its technology stack, don’t be a copycat by following someone’s strategy blindly.

 After you’ve highlighted your product business and tech requirements, it's time to decide on costs and expenses.
 Namely, how are you going to get a solution up and running on a particular budget?
 For this, you need to understand the technology’s total cost of ownership (TCO), which is broken down into three components: talent costs, license costs, and maintenance costs.

 Average software developer salaries

 Here's also a survey conducted by StackOverflow on programming languages and salaries:

 Each year you will have to pay for licensing the technology you choose.
-While there is an open source software that is technically free, there are still costs associated with it such as implementation, innovation, and support.
+While open-source software is technically free, there are still costs associated with it, such as implementation, innovation, and support.
 On the other hand, you pay for the licensed technology and benefit from a more customized product.
 Additionally, you get improved security, greater scalability, ongoing support, and better functionality.